 One tip that I found works well on stubborn moss that doesn’t want to lift out, is to use a hosepipe and run water down the guttering before cleaning, this helps make any moss soft and wet, which can help to make it easier to remove from the gutter.

-A really long vacuum hose is a good idea too, as you don’t want to be lugging a heavy vacuum cleaner up and down ladders.
+A really long vacuum hose or gutter cleaning attachment is a good idea too, as you don’t want to be lugging a heavy vacuum cleaner up and down ladders.

 The benefits to using a wet and dry vac to clean gutters are:

 - Wet and dry vacuums work well removing all kinds of dirt and debris.

 - They are a cleaner option than using a leaf blower or a pressure washer as they do not blast dirt around.